 No representation is being made that any strategy shown will or is likely to achieve results similar to those shown in this presentation.
 BDF does not provide legal, tax, insurance, social security or accounting advice.
 Clients of BDF should obtain their own independent tax, insurance and legal advice based on their particular circumstances.
 The information herein is provided solely to educate on a variety of topics, including wealth planning, tax considerations, insurance, estate, gift and philanthropic planning.

-Kristina Caragiulo is a Senior Planner at BDF.
+Kristina Caragiulo, CFP® is a Senior Planner who joined the BDF team in July of 2015.
 As a Senior Planner, some of Kristina’s responsibilities include providing analysis to clients in the different areas of financial planning, maintaining client relationships, and trading and rebalancing client investment accounts.
-Kristina received a Bachelor of Science degree in Financial Planning from the University of Illinois at Urbana-Champaign.
-She is a registered investment advisor representative and is working towards completing the CERTIFIED FINANCIAL PLANNER™ experience requirement, having successfully passed the CFP© examination in March of 2015.
+Kristina received a Bachelor of Science degree in Agriculture and Consumer Economics with a concentration in Financial Planning from the University of Illinois at Urbana-Champaign.
+She is a CERTIFIED FINANCIAL PLANNER™ professional.